rnett/krosstalk/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

 Krosstalk allows you to easily create RPC methods using pure kotlin.
-Client, server, and serialization implementations are plugable, and Kotlin's expect-actual modifiers can be used to ensure that client and server methods match.
+Client, server, and serialization implementations are pluggable, and Kotlin's expect-actual modifiers can be used to ensure that client and server methods match.

 Ktor client and server and Kotlinx Serialization plugins are provided, along with [instructions on how to write your own](./WRITING_PLUGINS.md).